Side effects of treatment for abnormal cells

 Getting back to normal

 You should have fully recovered from this type of treatment in about 6 weeks at the most.
 If you have had a small amount of laser treatment, you will get over it quicker than that.

+The NHS screening programme has brought in testing for the human papilloma virus (HPV) as part of follow up.
 If your cell sample is normal, or shows borderline or mild cell changes, the sample will be checked for HPV:

 Cervical screening after hysterectomy

-You will still need follow up even if you have had a hysterectomy for abnormal cells.
+You may still need follow up even if you have had a hysterectomy for abnormal cells.
 The cells for the test are taken from the top of the vagina, near where your cervix was.
 Your doctor may call this a vault smear.

 What happens if abnormal cells come back

 Usually you can have more laser treatment or a LLETZ.
 You may need to have a cone biopsy.

 But if the abnormal cells come back more than once, or if your doctor thinks the risks are too great, they may ask you to have a hysterectomy.
 This is to prevent you from developing cancer of the cervix in the future.
 Your doctor will talk through all the treatment options with you at every stage.